 - Go to your PFS order.

 - Click on the calendar icon to edit the start or end date for editing.

 - Click Update Order to apply changes.

 - Or go to your RFS Order and click Cancel Order.

 - For verification purposes, a pop-up will appear.
 Click yes to confirm.
-You’ll then receive a confirmation email, and you won’t be charged.
+You’ll receive a confirmation email, and you won’t be charged.

-When to Change Your Change of Address Order
+When Should You Change Your Change of Address Order?

 It’s important to know when to make changes to your order.
 Please note the following instructions or the USPS will charge your credit or debit card.

-- To cancel the order or modify the start date, apply changes “no later than Midnight CST before the start date.”
+- To cancel the order or modify the start date, apply the change “no later than Midnight CST before the start date.”

 - Cancel your PFS Residential order “by Monday at 11:59 pm CST before the Wednesday shipment date.”